Ready to Buy, Sell or Rent?

 CCR = Core Central Region

 A. Non-Landed Private Residential Rental Market

-According to SRX Property Price Index for Non-landed Private Rentals:
+According to the SRX Property Price Index for Non-Landed Private Residential Rentals:

 B. HDB Rental Market

-According to SRX Property Price Index for HDB Rentals:
+According to the SRX Property Price Index for HDB Rentals:

-Overall median Transaction Over X-Value (TOX) increases in April 2016.
-The median T-O-X for Non-landed Private Residential measures whether people are overpaying or underpaying the SRX Property X-Value estimated market value.
+Overall median Transaction Over X-Value (T-O-X) is NEGATIVE $4,000 in March 2019, an increase of $6,000 from the NEGATIVE $10,000 recorded in the preceding month.
+The median T-O-X for Non-Landed Private Residential measures whether people are overpaying (POSITIVE T-O-X) or underpaying (NEGATIVE T-O-X) the SRX Property X-Value estimated market value.

 According to the SRX Property Price Index for HDB Resale:

 1,657 HDB resale flats were transacted in March 2019, representing a 26.1% increase from the 1,314 units sold in February 2019.
 Year-on-year, resale volume in March 2019 was 12.7% lower than 1,897 units transacted in the previous year.